 External locking doors.
-It is important that all external doors have either a BS certified 5 lever sashlock or a rim cyinder nightlatchused with a BS certified 5 lever deadlock.
+All external doors must have either a BS certified 5 lever sash lock or a rim cylinder night latch used with a BS certified 5 lever deadlock.
 This is a minimum security standard required by most UK household insurance companies.
 If you do not have these fitted to your external doors your insurance company may contest your claim in the event of a break-in.

 Bathroom doors.
 All door handles supplied by Simply Door Handles require a bathroom lock.
-We supply a high quality bathroom lock and a contract bathroom lock, the difference being the quality.
+We supply a high-quality bathroom lock and a contract bathroom lock, the difference being quality.
 The quality lock is engineered to a high standard that will feel solid and smooth in use and provide a long working lifespan, the contract lock is engineered to a price.
 For door handles on a round rose, when using with a turn and release you may use any of the above bathroom locks or simply add a tubular bathroom deadbolt.
-By doing this you can position the turn and release independently of the handle.
+Doing this lets you position the turn and release independently of the handle.

 Please see our delivery page.